chaoSefat/Faces94-LBPHF-Face-Detection-Python-OpenCV/README.md

 ## To run:
 * Extract the Training.zip before running
 * Change the argument in Line 60 to correct path
-* Test from images in Test.zip
+* Extract Test.zip to get test images and set path of test image in Line 57